For the requirement to accept a job that is suitable employment, see PM 03-15-05 for a definition of suitable employment.

 - Receipt of disability benefits from SSI, SSA, Railroad Retirement, or AABD.

 - Receipt of government, or private temporary or permanent, disability benefits.

-- Statements from a physician, or licensed or certified psychologist, verifying the client's chronic illness.
+- Statements from a physician, or licensed or certified psychologist or psychiatrist, verifying the client's chronic illness.

 - Document the proof used to support the exemption in the case record.

 - Establish an exemption review date based on the information obtained and the client's condition.

 - When a person exempted due to a temporary illness becomes physically and mentally fit, change the client's Item 73 status code to 9, unless another exemption reason applies.

 The Client Assessment Unit (CAU) determines if a person who did not claim a physical or mental exemption at initial application or REDE is able to participate in an SNAP E&T activity.

 - (FCRC) Completes the top section of Form 183A, Medical Evaluation - Physician's Report.